Bree-Mass/se_project_aroundtheus/README.md

 **Improvements**

-Page could be improved with more interactive elements for the user to engage with.
-The buttons need to be linked to additional pages and to have styles when active.
 Page could also have more refinement in the Media Queries used to create an even better visual layout for users of all screen sizes.
+The option to change the profile picture would also be useful.

 **Project Video**

 Here is an explanation of the website and its features by me.
 [Link to Google Drive](https://drive.google.com/file/d/1gtYtt3IB_g448QjgUnsCZWrxJZlBqk_h/view?usp=sharing).
+_\*This video is now outdated_